tableau/mobile-app-bootstrap-react-native/README.md

 ## More Info

-The [2018 Tableau Conference included a session on the Mobile App Bootstrap](https://tc18.tableau.com/learn/sessions/32250), outlining some business use cases and providing some more technical background.
-The session video and slides are available from that TC18 page.
+The [2019 Tableau Conference included a session on the Mobile App Bootstrap](https://tc19.tableau.com/learn/sessions/mobile-app-bootstrap-custom-mobile-apps-embedded-tableau-visualizations] as did the [2018 Tableau Conference](https://tc18.tableau.com/learn/sessions/32250).
+The sessions outline some business use cases and provide some more technical background.
+The session video and slides are available from those TC pages.

 ## Installation